 Category 2.
 Positions directly related to enhancement of online and blended learning, or the online delivery of programs.

 Category 3.
 Grant funded, self-supporting or auxiliary enterprise activities that demonstrate sufficient revenue to offset the salary and related costs of the position and/or other service delivery costs determined to be critical functions.

 Category 4.
 Any other position – including any tenure/tenure track faculty position – that can be clearly justified as a current critical need.

 A. Excluded Circumstances.

-4. Staff reclassifications and temporary over-compensation actions, especially if related to adjusting workload to avoid additional staff hires.
+- Staff reclassifications, changes in duties for Academic Professional positions as documented with a revised job description that may include title changes and salary increases to reflect the additional responsibilities, and temporary over-compensation actions, especially if related to adjusting workload to avoid additional staff hires.

-5. The process will not apply to adjuncts or NTT faculty appointed for one semester.
-However, the process would apply for NTT appointments that are a multi-year, unless such action does not comply with the collective bargaining agreement, page 10, Article IX.
+- The process will not apply to adjuncts or NTT faculty appointed during the academic year.
+However, the process would apply for NTT appointments that are multi-year, unless such action is not in compliance with the collective bargaining agreement, page 10, Article IX.
 Appointment, Reappointment, Promotion, Layoff and Recall Section C.2: https://uofi.app.box.com/s/69ge0woheqqq41s418schbclv1o1on7i

 B. Excluded Classifications.